 - Is most often administered intravenously

-- Can also be administered in pill form, by intraperitoneal infusion (infused directly into the abdominal cavity through a catheter) or through a small pump
+- Can also be administered in pill form, by intraperitoneal infusion (infused directly into the abdominal cavity through a catheter) or through a small pump over several days.

 - Adjuvant - administered after other primary therapy when there are no signs of cancer present, in order to reduce the risk of recurrence